Mabel Normand: Later career and death

-Normand continued making films and was signed by Hal Roach Studios in 1926 after discussions with director/producer F. Richard Jones, who had directed her at Keystone.
-At Roach, she made the films Raggedy Rose, The Nickel-Hopper, and One Hour Married (her last film), all co-written by Stan Laurel, and was directed by Leo McCarey in Should Men Walk Home?
-The films were released with extensive publicity support from the Hollywood community, including her friend Mary Pickford.
+Normand continued her film career and joined Hal Roach Studios in 1926 after conversations with director and producer F. Richard Jones, who had previously worked with her at Keystone.

+The films she made at Roach included Raggedy Rose, The Nickel-Hopper, and One Hour Married — the latter being her last film—all co-written alongside Stan Laurel.

+In another Roach film, she was directed by Leo McCarey in the film Should Men Walk Home?